TOAST-DOCS/Compute-Instance/en/terraform-guide.md

     * Automation is applied to build and change infrastructure of same configuration in many locations.
     * Time and mistakes can be saved while building infrastructure.

-TOAST supports data sources and resources described as below with Terraform OpenStack Provider.
+NHN Cloud supports data sources and resources described as below with Terraform OpenStack Provider.
 For more details regarding Terraform OpenStack Provider and its features, see [Terraform website for OpenStack Provider](https://www.terraform.io/docs/providers/openstack/index.html)

 #### Support of Resources